xamantra/momentum/docs/streams.md

 - In this momentum builder, we injected `ChatController` so that we can use the `roomsSnapshot` property from `ChatModel`.

-- With `roomsSnapshot.documents`, we can access the list of rooms from firestore and do anything with it.
+- With `roomsSnapshot.documents`, we can access the list of rooms from the firestore and do anything with it.

-- `room.data` is the json representation of your firestore room.
+- `room.data` is the JSON representation of your firestore room.

-- `RoomWidget` is just an example, you can basically display any widget here.
+- `RoomWidget` is just an example, you can display any widget here.

-- It is highly recommended to parse the json data into typed object.
+- It is highly recommended to parse the JSON data into a typed object.

 <hr>

-## Dispose the Stream
+## Dispose of the Stream

 ```dart
 class ChatController extends MomentumController<ChatModel> {